prefix-dev/reproducible-builds/README.md

 ### Contributing 🤝
 Easiest way to contribute is to create a PR with a new recipe, by adding it to the `config.yaml` file, either through a `remote` or a `local` source.
 This way we can check the reproducibility for this specific recipe.
 This should also help us find `rattler-build` changes that we can make to prodoce more reproducible builds.

+You can also help us by debugging packages that fail in build or reproducibility, we've tried to make it easy to run the project locally.
+We know how annoying it can be to wait for CI.
+Any improvements here are welcome as well!